MattKevan/signum/README.md

 The client application will have a modular structure.
 Key architectural components include:

 * Content management service: Manages local creation and editing of Markdown content and YAML configuration files.
+* Auth service: Sign up and authenticate with the client via username/password or passkey/phrase.
 * Site bundle service: Assembles the site bundle, generates manifest.json and rss.xml, and optionally prepares the web-viewer/ components.
 * Publishing service: Interacts with hosting adapters to upload content bundles.
 * Content rendering engine: Parses and renders content for display within the client, applying style hints from site.yaml.